cherrynoize/tlock/README.md

 You can enable the option to take a webcam shot of whoever is tampering with your machine before shutdown.
-A nice little goody inherited from chjj's fork.
+A fun little trick legacy from chjj's work.

 *Requires ffmpeg.*